 How to fix it: Better your usage behaviors

-Before you and your family walk out of the house, make sure the air conditioner has been turned to a moderate temperature, the lights are turned off, the TV isn’t blaring, etc.
+This one’s an easy fix – at least in theory.
+Before you and your family walk out of the house, make sure the air conditioner or heat has been turned to a moderate temperature, the lights are turned off and the TV isn’t left on.

-As mentioned above, changing your A/C or heat temperature for just 8 hours a day can result in significant savings.
+As mentioned above, changing your A/C or heat temperature for just eight hours a day can result in significant savings.
 Turning off the lights and using a power strip to switch off other appliances and devices not in use will help generate compound savings.

-But if you’re often rushed (or maybe even a little forgetful), then consider installing home automation devices, such as a smart thermostat or a smart lighting system, to help you reduce your waste and energy costs.
+But if you’re often rushed (or maybe even a little forgetful), then consider installing home automation devices, such as a smart thermostat or a smart lighting system to help you reduce your waste and energy costs.
 They let you zip out the door and adjust the temperatures and lights from afar.

 Originally published 09/08/16.
-Last updated 02/11/19.View electricity plans
+Last updated 12/04/19.